 Some communication, though, clearly is quite dramatic and such was the case with a Reading I completed for Emma about twelve years ago.

-I had completed many Intuitive Readings for Emma throughout her mother’s pregnancy.
+I had completed many sessions for Emma throughout her mother’s pregnancy.
 Each one confirmed that Emma was happy, feeling her mother’s love, and with each month, more and ready to come into the world.

 So it came as a complete shock when, at the very end of the pregnancy, she asked,